adityackr/clean-youtube/README.md

 ## Overview

 When we watch a playlist in youtube, we often distracted by other recommended videos.
 This application helps us to not distract by any other videos.
-We just paste the playlist id.
-And we watch the playlist without distracting.
+We just paste the valid playlist id or link.
+And we watch the playlist without any distraction.
 This app will not show any recommended videos or any ad.
 We watch the playlist as if we watched in a course site video player.

 ## Features